James Wilson (revolutionary)

 Radical activities continued in the West of Scotland around Glasgow, and the government employed a number of spies to infiltrate the meetings and associations of activists.
 Troops were stationed in Glasgow, and government spies encouraged Radicals to rise, telling them that England too was in the throes of Radical insurrection.
 This was a deliberate attempt to cause Radical leaders to rise up where they could then be arrested.
 On 1 April 1820 a notice was posted in Glasgow and surrounding areas urging people to rise against the British government, signed by the Organising Committee for a Provisional Government, the start of the so-called Radical War.

 Wilson responded in exactly the manner predicted by the government.
 He led a band of Radicals from Strathaven marching towards Glasgow.
 Wilson was initially wary of the information presented that a rising was taking place (he was informed of the rising by a government agent), and sent a man to visit the rallying point at Cathkin Braes to see if it was true that there was a force of French troops awaiting to assist the radicals.

-However, despite there being no French troops in sight, the Radicals in Strathaven were keen to march, so Wilson led them towards the city, with the marchers carrying a banner declaring, Scotland Free or a Desart.
+Despite there being no French troops in sight, the Radicals in Strathaven were keen to march, so Wilson led them towards the city, with the marchers carrying a banner declaring, Scotland Free or a Desart.
 They marched overnight, and by the next day it was apparent to them by now that there was no mass insurrection.
 Disappointed and dejected, they returned to Strathaven.

-However, upon his return Wilson was arrested on a charge of high treason.
+Upon his return Wilson was arrested on a charge of high treason.
 On 24 July 1820, he was found guilty of treason after proceedings before a commission of oyer and terminer and was sentenced to death.
 He was hanged and beheaded on 30 August 1820.